 EGGS: $5/egg | CHICKS: $12 each, unsexed OR pullets $28/ea, cockerels $12/ea

 SPANGLED RUSSIAN ORLOFF: The RUSSIAN ORLOFF chicken is tall and upright, with a very thickly feathered neck called a ‘boule’, yellow legs, minuscule wattles and a cushion/raspberry comb.
 The chief distinction of the Russian Orloff chicken, besides its looks, is the extreme hardiness of the breed.
 This is a breed that will tolerate cold and foul weather and survive when other breeds cannot.
 Russian Orloffs are indifferent layers of light brown eggs.
 They are classified as non-broody and are noted to be calm in temperament.
 They were primarily favored for meat production, though they are noted for being hard fleshed.
 A rare breed in the western part of the world, the Orloff is considered critically endangered by the American Livestock Breeds Conservancy.
 We are working with and handful of other dedicated Orloff breeders to achieve APA recognition of the breed.
-Available in limited numbers for 2018
+Not currently available.

 EGGS: $5/egg | CHICKS: $12/ea, unsexed